-That said, some occasions where these conditions are known to be spontaneous and can affect any person despite their maturity level.
-Various factors including such genetic background as well as environmental influences cause the brain modifications correlated with Alzheimer’s.
+That said, on some occasions where these conditions are known to be spontaneous and can affect any person despite their maturity level.
+Various factors including a genetic background as well as environmental influences cause the brain modifications correlated with Alzheimer’s.

-The links regarding Alzheimer’s and the misuse of medications or alcohol remains well-known.
+The links between Alzheimer’s and the misuse of medications or alcohol remain well-known.
 Individuals who have been abusing insanely addictive drugs for a significant amount of time can induce dementia or speed up Alzheimer’s-related neurological harm.

 Signs, Symptoms, and Diagnosis of Alzheimer’s Disease and Addiction

 Reliable dementia diagnosis, like Alzheimer’s, necessitates the guidance of a specialist.
-The preparation and capabilities to fully understand the signs of chronic neurological disease is accessible to medical practitioners.
+The preparation and capabilities to fully understand the signs of chronic neurological disease are accessible to medical practitioners.